isabella232/website-27/docs/slamdunk/source/includes/_dynamic_reconfigure.md

 # Dynamic reconfiguration

 Some of the Parrot S.L.A.M.dunk node parameters can be reconfigured dynamically.
+For example the [RTP H.264 streaming](#rtp-h-264-streaming) service can be enabled and configured with dynamic reconfigure.

 The [dynamic_reconfigure](http://wiki.ros.org/dynamic_reconfigure) ROS tools are used to modify these parameters.
 To install them, type:

     sudo apt-get install ros-indigo-dynamic-reconfigure ros-indigo-rqt-reconfigure